Animal Kinhood Wild animals Vulnerable

 I

-She didn't move.
-The shark looked at her — great whites make eye contact, they search for the eyes the way humans search for the hands — and carried on swimming.
-Lowanna came out of the water with a calm the team of Flinders biologists couldn't read.
-She said nothing the whole way back.
-That night, alone in her studio on Liverpool Street, she sat on the floor and smiled for ten minutes.
+He looked at her —white sharks hold your gaze, they look for the eyes— and carried on his way.
+Lowanna came out of the water with a calm the team couldn't quite read.
+She didn't say a word the whole way back.
+That night, alone in her studio on Liverpool Street, she sat on the floor and smiled for ten straight minutes.

 II